coursera-dl/coursera-dl/CONTRIBUTING.md

 If we are not using something, it is most likely that one of the following options applies:

-1. I (@rbrito) may know even know that what you are proposing exists or have not yet "seen the light" as to why I should use it instead of using what I am currently using.
+1. I (@rbrito) may not even know that what you are proposing exists or have not yet "seen the light" as to why I should use it instead of using what I am currently using.
 2. Even if I know about the tool, I may not know how to use it, or how it